chinmayjaiman/electricvehicle/README.md

-# Exploring the Evolution of Electric Vehicle
+# Exploring Electric Vehicle Trends in The US

 ### Project Overview